Walker7071/Adrian_Baca_Java_Krakow/README.md

 ## Requirements

+- Java 21 (e.g., Amazon Corretto)
 - Maven 3.9.0 or higher

-- Java 21
+## Executable

+The project already includes a compiled executable `app.jar` located in the `target/` directory.

+You can use it immediately without building the project.

-## Building the Application
+## Building the Application (Optional)

+If you want to build the application yourself (e.g., after making changes to the code):

 1. Clone the repository or download the source code as a ZIP and extract it.
 2. In the root directory, run: